Climate Action Plan - Measure A-1.2

 - 2030 Target: Convert a total of 44 stationary irrigation pumps by 2030

 How are we doing?

 To date, there have been zero stationary irrigation pumps converted and the measure is being monitored.
-To boost conversion of dirty pumps to cleaner alternatives, the San Diego Air Pollution Control District (APCD) just released a Clean Air for All Grant Campaign.
-In 2020, 49 organizations from throughout the region received $21.3 million in grants from the California Air Resources Board and the State to help businesses, nonprofits, and government agencies including farmers with irrigation pumps to swap their polluting heavy machinery and equipment for electric and low carbon emission alternatives.
-The District is accepting applications from Wednesday, August 7 to Friday, September 20, 2019.
+To boost conversion of dirty pumps to cleaner alternatives, the San Diego Air Pollution Control District (APCD) releases a Clean Air for All Grant Campaign.
+In 2020, 49 organizations from throughout the region received $21.3 million in grants from the Air Resources Board and the State.
+These grants help businesses, nonprofits, and government agencies including farmers with irrigation pumps to convert their polluting heavy machinery and equipment for electric and low carbon emission alternatives.
+Please see the Clean Air for All Grant Campaign website to see which projects will receive funding.